SOS for Honeybees

-Since 2009 we have been campaigning to raise awareness of the plight of bees and how we can help them.
+Since 2009 we have been campaigning to raise awareness of the plight of bees and how we can take action to decelerate the UK honeybee population.

-You can also raise awareness at village fetes or county shows by encouraging people to use our bee and pollinator-friendly plant spotting leaflet, available to download below.
+- You can also raise awareness at village fetes or county shows by encouraging people to use our bee and pollinator-friendly plant spotting leaflet, available to download here.